-Physical barriers must be removed; however, the University has an ADA-compliant facility at this time and significant effort has already been made to make the facility fully accessible.
-All individuals involved in recruiting, training and serving students must ensure that students be admitted, trained and serviced equally with no discrimination for disabilities.
+All individuals involved in recruiting, training and serving students must ensure that students be admitted, trained and educated equally with no discrimination on the basis of disability.
 All efforts should be made to find cost effective ways of accommodating students with disabilities.
 Student Services should be contacted in all cases of disabled applicants, in order that proper attention is paid to finding suitable and reasonable accommodations.